2018, Vol. 5 Issue 2, Part B

 How to cite this article:

-Meenakshi Basera, Amit Chandra, Vandana A Kumar and Atul Kumar.
+Meenakshi Basera, Amit Chandra, Vandana A Kumar, Atul Kumar.
 Hormonal regulation of the growth and morphogenesis in potato.
-International Journal of Fauna and Biological Studies.
-2018; 5(2): 78-82.
+Int J Fauna Biol Stud 2018;5(2):78-82.